 From a memo Newland sent to staff just before the paper’s 2008 launch:

 Understand now that we are not here to fight for press freedom.
 We are here to produce a professional, commercially viable newspaper.
 Press freedom is a byproduct of this.
-The more we zero in on templated ‘red-line’ stories at the expense of human interest and the ordinary narrative of life in the UAE, the more we look like a foreign newspaper, peering into the goldfish bowl.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+The more we zero in on templated ‘red-line’ stories at the expense of human interest and the ordinary narrative of life in the UAE, the more we look like a foreign newspaper, peering into the goldfish bowl.Liz Cox Barrett is a writer at CJR.

 Often, the human-interest narrative is the way into a red-line story anyway.
 We cannot adopt the stance of the exasperated Westerner.
 We go at the country’s cultural pace.
 Do not pick small fights if there is a bigger one to be won down the road.
 If in doubt, ask.